aeris170/TigerTooth-Chess/README.md

 # TigerTooth Chess, version RELEASE v1.0

 TigerTooth is a multiplayer chess game that requires only an IP address and an open port.
 Everything is complete.
-This version is the latest stable release(11.08.2017)
+This version is the latest stable release.
+(11/08/2017)

 ## Dependancies:
   * [Google Guava](https://github.com/google/guava)